shawnweisfeld/ChickTechATX2017MicroBit/020405_Compass.md

 ![Compas Rose](./assets/img/compass-rose-with-degrees.png)

 Using the compass headding block, a conditional, and the above compas rose display an arrow on your micro:bit pointing north.
 As you move the arrow should automatically update without user interaction.
-Your application should account for the 8 major postions of the compas (N, NE, E, SE, S, SW, W, NW).
+Your application should account for the 8 major postions of the compass (N, NE, E, SE, S, SW, W, NW).

 > HINT: In the Basic toolbox there is a `show arrow` block.